 It is worth looking at the history of US treason law to see why.
 It started, of course, in England.
 The original Statute of Treasons of 1351 codified what was generally accepted as the common law definition of high treason:

-“If a man compasses [plots] or imagines [plans] the death of our lord the king, of our lady his consort [the king’s wife] or of their eldest son and heir; or if a man violates [has sex with, whether consensual or not] the king’s consort, the king’s eldest daughter being as yet unmarried or the consort of the king’s eldest son and heir; or if a man makes war against our said lord the king in the kingdom or is an adherent of enemies to our lord the king in the kingdom…”
+“If a man compasses [plots] or imagines [proposes] the death of our lord the king, of our lady his consort [the king’s wife] or of their eldest son and heir; or if a man violates [has sex with, whether consensual or not] the king’s consort, the king’s eldest daughter being as yet unmarried or the consort of the king’s eldest son and heir; or if a man makes war against our said lord the king in the kingdom or is an adherent of enemies to our lord the king in the kingdom…”

 Any of that constituted treason plus counterfeiting the “great seal” (impressed in wax on documents to indicate they had the monarch’s authority) and coinage or killing the “chancellor, treasurer or justices”.

 The punishment at that time was relatively mild.
 Treason was not a capital offence and the statutory penalties were banishment and attainder – the latter being disgrace of the traitor’s family and dispossession of its property.
 The possibility of legitimate rebellion and hence a return to favour under a new regime was acknowledged in Magna Carta and hence the law of treason.
 Death by hanging, drawing and quartering was a Common Law sanction, not for rebellious noble folk.

-Only in 1998 thanks to the Crime and Disorder Act did treason cease once more to be punishable by death (life imprisonment is now the highest penalty) but the various offences on the statute books remain in force and it is still couched in terms of treachery towards the monarch rather than the state.
+Only in 1998 thanks to Britain’s Crime and Disorder Act did treason cease once more to be punishable by death (life imprisonment is now the highest penalty) but the various offences on the statute books remain in force and it is still couched in terms of treachery towards the monarch rather than the state.